rob-myers/rob-myers.github.io/docs/plan.md

 ✅ can `while read >data do ... done` and `while sleep; do echo foo` ✅ can suspend/resume processes via `kill --STOP` and `kill --CONT` ✅ Preload functions

+- Decided to remove `while` and more generally will not add loop constructs for shell.
+Pipelines will not be dynamically created.